 - Assign ownership of policy: For a policy to succeed, it needs clear ownership.
 That is a financial function in the business.
 Even after making a policy and implementing it, there will be loopholes, and it won't be perfect.
 It's up to the respective owners to track, modify and communicate policy adoption and its changes.

 - Receive executive support: T&E policy implementation is well adopted in cases when the senior executives like CFO (Chief Financial Officer/Executive) are in favor of the policy.
 Convincing your CFO on why this policy is needed and how it impacts the business is vital.

 - Integrate policy checks with travel & expense management software: Implementing a well-defined policy and manually having to review expenses is a roadblock to how fast your expense management works.
-Modern expense management softwares allow you to create complex and detailed policies within them.
+Modern expense management software allows you to create complex and detailed policies within them.
 This helps in achieving seamless expense reporting.

 Advantages of using Fyle for air travel policy compliance

-- Real-time logging of expenses into a central place for easy accounting.
+- Real-time logging of expenses into a central expense management dashboard for easy accounting.
 This gives the utmost transparency to all stakeholders.

 - Pre-configuration of policies for seamless expense reporting.
 This helps achieve real-time compliance.

-- Faster and efficient approval processes due to automatic policy enforcement.
+- Faster and efficient expense approval processes due to automatic policy enforcement.
 This ensures timely employee reimbursements.